Hidden Markov Models and the Bayes Filter in Categorical Probability: The Bayes filter in Markov categories

 \subsection{The Bayes filter recursion as a single string diagram}

-Our definition of the Bayes filter $\filtB{t} \colon Y_{\left[t\right]} \to X_t$ should be thought of as follows: given a sequence of observations as input, $\filtB{t}$ returns a \emph{sample} from the posterior distribution of the hidden state.
+For a given a sequence of observations as input, our Bayes filter $\filtB{t}$ should be thought of as returning a \emph{sample} from the posterior distribution over the hidden state.
 Although that distribution itself is precisely what is specified by $\filtB{t}$, it is not directly accessible as an output if one thinks of $\filtB{t}$ as a process that produces a random output.
-This situation changes in a representable Markov category (\cref{defn:Representability}), where $\filtB{t}$ has a deterministic counterpart $\filtB{t}^{\sharp} \colon Y_{\left[t\right]} \to \Dist X_t$, which can be thought of as the actual function that returns the posterior distribution given a sequence of observations and which recovers $\filtB{t}$ after composition with the sampling morphism $\samp{} \colon \Dist X_t \to X_t$.
+This situation changes in a representable Markov category (\cref{defn:Representability}).
+There $\filtB{t}$ has a deterministic counterpart $\filtB{t}^{\sharp} \colon Y_{\left[t\right]} \to \Dist X_t$, which can be thought of as the actual function that returns the posterior distribution and which recovers $\filtB{t}$ after composition with $\samp{} \colon \Dist X_t \to X_t$.

-\begin{rmk} It will be convenient for us to work not with a merely representable Markov category, but with one that is \emph{$\as{}$-compatibly representable} in the sense of \cref{defn:ASCompRep}.
-This has the advantage that the deterministic counterpart $\filtB{t}^\sharp$ is well-defined up to $\as{\Ch{Y}{t}}$ equality because $\filtB{t}$ itself is (\cref{rmk:CondsinASCompRepMCs}). \end{rmk}

-The goal of this subsection is to rewrite the recursion for the Bayes filter in terms of $\filtB{t}^{\sharp}$, which will let us encode the recursive construction into a single string diagram.
-Throughout, we assume that our Markov category $\catC$ is $\as{}$-compatibly representable in addition to having conditionals, and we consider a hidden Markov model in the form of \Cref{prop:MarkovProperties}\ref{cond:rep} as before.
+Throughout this section, we assume that our Markov category is $\as{}$-compatibly representable (\cref{defn:ASCompRep}) in addition to having conditionals.
+By \cref{rmk:ConditionalASUniqueness}, this ensures that the deterministic counterpart $\filtB{t}^{\sharp}$ is well-defined up to $\as{\Ch{Y}{t}}$ equality.
+Consider a hidden Markov model in the form of \Cref{prop:MarkovProperties}\ref{cond:rep} as before, our goal is then to rewrite the recursion for the Bayes filter in terms of $\filtB{t}^{\sharp}$.
+This will allow us to draw it as a single string diagram.

 \begin{notn} For $t = 0, \dots, n$, let $\update{t}\colon \Dist X_{t-1} \otimes Y_t \to X_t$ be the morphism

 \end{notn}